 What is your ministry?

-I am a pastor's wife who serves in various roles both within the church and outside of it.
-My primary roles are to serve my family and the church body.
+As a pastor's wife, I primarily serve my family and the church body.
 My husband and I have six children, four biological and two adopted.
-Outside of the ministry of serving my husband and children, we have an international church where we have Hungarians as well as international students from over 20 nations.
-We love to make disciples of the nations without even leaving our home country!
-I am passionate about teaching the fullness of Scripture to the ladies in our church, as well as meeting with them for one-on-one discipleship.
+Outside of the ministry of serving my husband and children, we have an international church where we have Hungarians and international students from over 20 nations.
+We love making disciples of the nations without leaving our home country!
+I am passionate about teaching the fullness of Scripture to the ladies in our church and meeting with them for one-on-one discipleship.

 What do you hope to gain from participating?